TheKomkry/TheKomkry/README.md

 ## Currently working on
 - Purkiáda 2023 - Similar to last year.
 Current theme is "Virus".
 - [Flamma Candles](https://flamma-candles.netlify.app/) - Website for a friend's school candle business.
-Currently wainting for the client to send me the content.
+Currently waiting for the client to send me the content.
 <!-- ## Education

 - Bachelor's degree in Computer Science from XYZ University -->